byterubpay/byterub-site/_posts/2018-09-01-logs-for-the-Community-meeting-held-on-2018-09-01.md

 **\<sgp\_1>** All right, meeting time
 **\<sgp\_1>**  0.
 Introduction
-**\<sgp\_1>**  We would like to welcome everyone to this Monero Community Meeting!
+**\<sgp\_1>**  We would like to welcome everyone to this ByteRub Community Meeting!
 **\<sgp\_1>**  Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/271
-**\<sgp\_1>**  Monero Community meetings are a discussion place for anything going on in the Monero Community, including other Monero workgroups.
+**\<sgp\_1>**  ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
-Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/Monero-Meetings
+Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp\_1>**  1.
 Greetings
 **\<xmrmatterbridge> \<cryptochangements>** Hey everyone
 **\<el00ruobuob\_[m]>** Hi there!